Frequently asked questions

 Download and review “Making the Case for Peer Support” from the Mental Health Commission of Canada here.

-During training. we can talk about more resources that will help you get your program off the ground.
+During training we will talk about more resources that will help you get your program off the ground.

 Larger classes can be accommodated with the addition of an assisting instructor who is also I.C.I.S.F approved, or a mental health professional.